SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Tables/Table_component.md

 1. Click *Apply filter*.

 > [!NOTE]
 > If you apply several column filters or apply both the general filter and one or more column filters, values will only be shown if they match all filters (i.e. filters are combined using "AND").

 To **sort the table**, you can click a column header.

 - To toggle between ascending and descending order, click the column header again.

 - To apply additional sorting, press Ctrl while clicking one or more additional headers.
 The first column will then be used for the initial sorting, the next one to sort equal values of the first column, and so on.
+Note that this is only fully supported from DataMiner 10.2.12/10.3.0 onwards.

 - Alternatively, you can also select one of the available sorting options in the column header right-click menu.

-- From DataMiner 10.2.12/10.3.0 onwards, it is possibly to apply multiple sort orders in a *Table* component.
-Multiple sort operators will be appended to the GQI query that is feeding data to the component.

 To **group by a specific table column**, right-click the column header and click *Group*.
 To stop grouping, right-click the header again and select *Stop grouping*.